brodjustice/semi_static/README.md

 = Rake task for non digested assets

-The goal of this engine is to privide a basis fo a CMS, and furthermore a CMS where pure HTML will often be used.
+The goal of this engine is to privide a basis fo a CMS, and furthermore a CMS where pure HTML will can be used.
 Since Rails 4 the assets no longer have a non-digested version.
 This means that, for example, if you are writing pure HTML like the following, it will fail:

         <img src='assets/my-image.jpg'>